-Alternatively, you may drag the folder into the MacKeeper window.
-You can add as many folders to the Custom Scan as you want.
+Alternatively, you can drag the folder into the MacKeeper window.
+You can add as many folders to the Custom Scan as you need.

-4. Click the blue Start Scan button at the bottom; once some duplicates are found, hit Remove Duplicates
+4. Click the Start Scan button at the bottom; as soon as any duplicates are found, hit Remove Duplicates

-5. Now the folder you’ve selected should be free of useless duplicate files.
+5. The folder you’ve selected should now be free of all useless duplicate files.

-Duplicates Finder is perfectly safe for Mac, because it removes only what’s useless.
+Duplicates Finder is perfectly safe for Mac, because it only removes useless files.
 You can manually review and select which file copies to delete.
 Original files stay safe while you enjoy more disk space for the files you really need.

 By default, MacKeeper selects all file copies to delete except the original file.
 MacKeeper will always notify you if you accidentally select the original file.